 Steph joined the Open University as a Staff Tutor in 2020.
 She has also been an Associate Lecturer since 2016.
 Prior to joining the Open University full time, Steph has several years’ experience working as both a Further and Higher Education lecturer in Sports Studies.
 She has undertaken the role of guest reviewer for several peer-reviewed articles for various journals, including: International Journal of Sport Communication, Sport in Society and Journal of Learning Development in Higher Education.
 She is also a Senior Fellow of the Higher Education Academy.

-She worked within an awarding organisation, creating personal development/leadership awards and qualifications undertaken by more than 100,000 young people per year.
+She also worked within an awarding organisation, creating personal development/leadership awards and qualifications undertaken by more than 100,000 young people per year.
 Here, she set up the organisation's virtual learning environment and developed eLearning content for both learners and teachers.

 Steph has been a member of the Expert Physical Education Advisory Group, one of seventeen Expert Subject Advisory Groups established and funded by the Department for Education.